On the connection between the solutions to the Dirac and Weyl equations and the corresponding electromagnetic 4-potentials: Introduction

+The main results of this paper are the following.
+First, it is proven that all solutions to the Weyl equations are degenerate, in the sense that they correspond to an infinite number of electromagnetic 4-potentials, which are explicitely calculated.
+This result is particularly important from a practical point of view as it is expected to offer new possibilities regarding the technological applications of certain materials as graphene sheets, Weyl semimetals, etc., where ordinary charged particles can collectively behave as massless \cite{Novoselov}, \cite{Ciudad}, \cite{Park} , \cite{Kamal}, \cite{Lai}, \cite{Armitage}.

-In this paper we fully solve the inverse problem.
-Specifically we find the necessary and sufficient condition so that a Dirac spinor corresponds to one and only one 4-potential.
-The results obtained lead us to classify the set of all Dirac spinor into two classes.
-The elements of the first class correspond to one and only one 4-potential, and are called non-degenerate Dirac solutions, while the elements of the second class correspond to an infinite number of 4-potential, and are called degenerate Dirac solutions.
-In the first case the 4-potential is fully defined as a function of the Dirac spinor, while in the second one explicit expressions are provided for the infinite number of the 4-potentials connected to the degenerate Dirac spinors.
-Further, it is proven that at least two of these potentials are Gauge inequivalent and consequently correspond to different electromagnetic fields.
-From a physical point of view this is quite a surprising result, meaning that for a specific class of spinors it is possible to be in the same state under the influence of different electromagnetic fields.
-An example is provided to illustrate this fact.
-It is also proven that every Dirac spinor corresponds to one and only one mass.
+Further, it is thoroughly proven that every Dirac spinor corresponds to one and only one mass.This result is utilized to show that the set of all Dirac spinors can be classified into two classes.
+The elements of the first class correspond to one and only one 4-potential, and are called non-degenerate Dirac solutions, while the elements of the second class correspond to an infinite number of 4-potentials, and are called degenerate Dirac solutions.
+In the first case the 4-potential is fully defined as a function of the Dirac spinor, while in the second one explicit expressions are provided for the infinite number of 4-potentials corresponding to the degenerate Dirac spinors.
+Further, it is proven that at least two of these 4-potentials are gauge-inequivalent, corresponding to different electromagnetic fields.
+From a physical point of view this is quite a surprising result, meaning that particles described by a specific class of spinors can be in the same state under the influence of different electromagnetic fields.